DNACENSolutions/dnac_ansible_workflows/workflows/network_profile_wireless_config_generator/README.md

 ### Filter Behavior Notes

-- If `config` is omitted, module gathers all wireless profiles.
+- If `config` is omitted or empty, module gathers all wireless profiles.
 - If `config` is provided, `global_filters` is required.
 - All filter values are case-sensitive and must match exactly.
 - Only one filter type is applied per item: the highest-priority filter with valid data.